-We recognise the importance of spiritual, moral, social and cultural development (SMSC) in enabling our children to become rounded, positively contributing members of society and therefore this is regularly timetabled in every class.
-We use Jigsaw to plan our SMSC sessions.
-Click on the picture to link to the Jigsaw website and find out more about it.
+We recognise the importance of spiritual, moral, social and cultural development (SMSC) in enabling our children to become rounded, positively contributing members of society and therefore this is woven explicitly through all our topic blocks.

 British values (click on the link to understand more about British values in primary schools) are also something that we hold as important in our community primary school and we work hard to ensure our children understand and celebrate their cultural heritage diversity whilst understanding their commitment to being British in the 21st Century.
 British values are: